Dr. Dapo Tomori, Chairman, Executive Board of Pencils for Africa

 For several years, Peter served on the Board of Managers for the Embarcadero YMCA.
 In that capacity, Peter served as the Chair of the Youth Chance High School (“YCHS”) Advisory Committee, a private high school for at-risk youth operated by the Embarcadero YMCA in San Francisco.
 The YCHS Advisory Committee played a vital role in helping YCHS thrive through an economic downturn — in 2010, YCHS almost closed its doors; in 2012, over twenty young adults graduated with a high school diploma.

-Peter, together with PFA Board Chair Denise, was one of the editors of the What is Smart? book.
+Peter, together with PFA Board Member Denise, was one of the editors of the What is Smart? book.

 Peter’s son Nicolas is the CEO of One Pencil Per Child.